luiscastro193/PRNG/README.md

 # PRNG
-Extremely simple yet reliable and reproducible Pseudo Random Number Generator with seed.
+Extremely simple yet highly reliable and reproducible Pseudo Random Number Generator with seed.
 Implementation in JavaScript using native APIs.